The Precanon

 Conclusion

-Taken together, these passages give a distinct Qur'anic portrait.
+Read together, these passages give a distinct Qur'anic portrait.
 Mary is chosen, purified, and remembered as one of the great examples of faith.
-Jesus is the Messiah, born by God's command, strengthened by signs, and sent as a messenger to the Children of Israel.
+Jesus is the Messiah, born by God's command, strengthened with the Holy Spirit, supported by signs, and sent as a messenger to the Children of Israel.
 The disciples are remembered as those who answered his call, believed, and stood with him in the cause of God.

-The result is a coherent scriptural picture: reverent toward Mary, deeply honoring Jesus, and clear in placing both within the framework of prophetic faith, devotion, and worship of the one God.
+The result is a coherent scriptural picture: reverent toward Mary, deeply honoring Jesus, attentive to the Qur’anic language of the Holy Spirit, and clear in placing all of this within the framework of prophetic faith, devotion, and worship of the one God.